 Polycystic Kidney Disease (PKD)

-PKD is known to form cysts that can broaden and expand your Maine Coon’s kidney, leading to reduced effectiveness.
+PKD is known to form cysts that can broaden and expand the kidney of your orange maine coon cat, leading to reduced effectiveness.
 Since this disease is untreatable, it’s best you provide your cat with a diet focused around kidney health as soon as you notice any symptoms.

 Spinal Muscular Atrophy